 After you have submitted your merchant application, you can really get started.
 You should determine if you prefer to use our Payment API or our Hosted Payment Page.

 We designed the BlueSnap Payment API for easy implementation and out-of-the-box global payment processing.
 It supports credit and debit card payments, ACH/ECP, SEPA Direct Debit, digital wallets, and Paypal.
-Design your own checkout form and use our Hosted Payment Fields to securely capture your shoppers data, or use our Embedded Checkout to streamline your development so you can start accepting payments quickly.
+Design your own checkout form and use our Hosted Payment Fields to securely capture your shoppers data.

 If you’ve used our Payment API for implementation, we have included examples for each API request and response within its page.
 For example, refer to the examples in Auth Capture.